wummel/vagrant-virtualbox-debian-base/README.md

 This script will:

- 1. download and verify the `Debian 8 "Jessie"` CD image, 64bit or 32bit iso
+ 1. download and verify the latest `Debian 8 "Jessie"` CD image
  2. ... do some magic to turn it into a vagrant box file
  3. output `debian-jessie-i386.box` or `debian-jessie-amd64.box`